 In 1978 I returned to Iran to carry out a study of experiences of the Qashqai pastoral nomadic communities in southern Iran who rely in a blend of medical systems from a phenomenological perspective.
 I was re-reading Monod’s Chance and Necessity on my flight back.

 Then came a revolution, that included diverse and contradictory religious and secular ideologies, and eight years of war that followed it.
-After a few years, I changed my ethnographic focus on articulation of modes of production among the Qashqai.
+After a few years, I changed my ethnographic focus on articulation of modes of production among the Qashqai of southern Iran.

 I returned to the US a decade latter, and ended up writing my dissertation on tribalism, ethnicity, and national identity among the Qashqai.

-In mid-1990s, started teaching introductory anthropology courses on a part-time basis, and thus tried to follow advances in the human evolution over the coming years, including those related to Lucy, and also the “Out-of-Africa” debates.
-Even in introductory cultural anthropology courses I briefly covered these two topics.
+In mid-1990s, started teaching introductory anthropology courses on a part-time basis, and thus tried to follow the literature on human evolution over the coming years, including those related to Lucy, and also the “Out-of-Africa” debates.
+Even in introductory cultural anthropology courses I briefly covered human evolution.

 Human Evolution Narratives